-Capital Improvement(s): A capital improvement or "improvements", as defined by the Department of Treasury Internal Revenue Service, Publication 523, is a property update that adds to the value of the home, prolongs its useful life, or adapts it to new uses.
+Capital Improvement(s): A capital improvement or capital improvements is a property update that adds to the value of the home, prolongs its useful life, or adapts it to new uses such as, but not necessarily, defined by the Department of Treasury Internal Revenue Service, Publication 523.

 Cash Back: Excluding reimbursement for eligible items paid outside of closing, a member may not provide cash back to a household at closing on a purchase money mortgage loan in an amount exceeding \$250.
 Cash back includes any loans or other obligations paid from loan and/or grant proceeds that are not for the direct purchase of the home.
 Down payment and earnest money do not qualify as eligible items paid outside of closing.
-The Bank, in its sole discretion, will determine eligible items paid outside of closing.
-A member must use any AHP direct subsidy exceeding \$250 that is beyond what is needed at closing for closing costs and the approved mortgage amount, as a credit to reduce the principal of the mortgage loan or as a credit toward the household's monthly payment on the mortgage loan.
+The Bank, in its sole discretion, will determine eligible items paid outside of closing for closing costs and the approved mortgage amount, as a credit to reduce the principal of the mortgage loan or as a credit toward the household's monthly payment on the mortgage loan.